-It was around thirty years ago, when I was in Std V, my dad, who would usually walk home from the office at the end of the day, rode a second-hand bicycle to home.
+It was around thirty years ago, when I was a class 5 student, my dad, who would usually walk home from the office at the end of the day, rode a second-hand bicycle to home.
 I felt excited when I saw him dismounting his new vehicle and curiously enquired about its ownership.
 He told me that he bought it from one of his superiors.
 I remember the day very well because I immediately borrowed my father’s new possession and started riding it.
 And while riding, as I was still in a nascent stage of acquiring the bicycle riding skill, upset it and crashed it to the floor, which caused its pedal to bend.
 I got a thorough dressing down from my father and hence remember the day in a vivid detail.

 My dad, being a third class employee with a state government, would draw very less amount of salary in those days and with that salary, he could only afford a second-hand bicycle.
 After thirty years, many things changed in his life, but one thing remained constant.
 The bicycle!
 It is not the same old bicycle.
 Only frame and carriage descended from the original one and all the other components changed.
 Now, with its paint completely peeled off and its looks completely deteriorated, anybody else would have scrapped it without any second thoughts, and would have replaced it with a brand new motorbike or scooter.
 But my father doesn’t do that.